A long road and new life ahead for Ukrainians fleeing war by taxi

 'MY HEART IS BREAKING'

-At Nadarzyn, taxi driver Javier Hernandez played with baby Vera, while another driver lifted a little girl wearing a colourful backpack onto his shoulders, having greeted them with toys and sweets brought from Spain.
+In Nadarzyn, a taxi driver played with baby Vera, while another lifted a little girl wearing a colourful backpack onto his shoulders, having greeted them with toys and sweets brought from Spain.

 The taxi convoy, with two drivers in each vehicle, had left the Spanish capital Madrid on Friday.